GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/runnings3.md

 Make sure that "Amazon Cognito (N. Virginia)" is not experiencing errors.
 Double check to make sure that the save function is working and uploading data into the `task-data-raw` bucket.

 ## Step 2 - Eliminate common human errors:
-Common errors:

   - linked wrong Qualtrics
-  - instructions are wrong
+  - instructions are wrong / inaccurate
-  - consent is wrong
+  - consent is wrong / inaccurate
   - functions do not work as intended.
 For example, a function to ensure that participants only enter numerical responses might also let participants enter no response without triggering an alert.

 ## Step 3 - Go through the task once
 Go through your entire task once.
 Make mistakes and ensure that your checker functions (such as response length, attention checks, etc) are working properly.

 Download your AWS data, and make sure it is correct.
+A correct AWS data has recorded all of the stimuli (and not skipped any trials).

-Then check your Qualtrics survey.
+Then check your Qualtrics survey and make sure that your data was recorded.

 ## Step 4 - Run